MasterChef Canada season 5

 The fifth season of MasterChef Canada originally aired on April 3, 2018, on CTV and concluded on June 19.
 Filming began in early September of 2017 and ended in November 2017.
 Sherwood Park resident Rebecca "Beccy" Stables (originally from Grimsby, England) won the trophy, title and $100,000 prize money.
 At the age of 19, Stables became the youngest winner in the history of MasterChef Canada, a title she currently holds, and tied the record for being the youngest contestant ever to appear and compete on the show.
 Following her victory, she relocated to Kelowna, British Columbia, where her family operates a private cheffing and catering small business gig and she currently runs a dessert baking website and blog called dessertclub.
 Stables also guest-starred in an episode of the sixth season.
 This season aired on June 26, 2018, on TLC in India.

-Season 5 Runner-up Andrew "Andy" Hay, Marissa Leon-John and Jennifer "Jen" Jenkins, who finished in seventh and eighth place respectively, all returned to MasterChef Canada: Back to Win.
+Season 5 Runner-up Andy Hay, Marissa Leon-John and Jennifer "Jen" Jenkins, who finished in seventh and eighth place respectively, all returned to MasterChef Canada: Back to Win.
 Jen placed tenth, Marissa placed eighth, and Andy finished as the co-runner-up.